A year of crisis: Nancy Duarte’s successful leadership story

 By Hayley Hawthorne, Ph.D.

-In Duarte and Sanchez’s book, Illuminate, they share how leaders can visualize and create a new future and guide us toward a better reality.
+In Duarte and Sanchez’s book, Illuminate, they share how successful leadership is about visualizing a new future and guiding us toward a better reality.
 They emphasize that during even the darkest moments, leaders are “those who light the path [and] are the ones who change the world” (Illuminate, p.
 5).

 According to leadership and crisis management research, during a crisis there are at least three different leadership principles: expectation management, resolving a crisis and communicating a clear response plan, and transformational leadership.
 This Women’s History Month, we’re sharing more about these leadership principles as put into action by one of our favorite leaders, our CEO, Nancy Duarte.